-Every lender has a set minimum credit score they require to approve homebuyers for a mortgage.
-Some lenders will accept lower credit scores while others have stricter requirements.
+Every lender has a minimum credit score required to approve homebuyers for a mortgage.
+Some lenders will accept lower credit scores, while others have stricter requirements.

-This means you need to look for the right lender if you have a lower credit score.
+As a homebuyer with bad credit, be prepared to shop around.
+This means you must look for the right lender with a lower credit score.
 Online lenders, big national banks, or credit unions may all offer more flexible score requirements.
-As a homebuyer with bad credit, be prepared to shop around.

-Also, be aware that lenders may change their requirements depending on the economy.
-There are certain times that lenders may be more flexible about approving a loan for a homebuyer with bad credit.
-During economic slowdowns, lenders may tighten up their credit score requirements, making it more difficult to qualify.
-During a strong, stable economy, they’ll relax those requirements.
+Also, lenders may change their requirements depending on the economy.
+Sometimes, lenders may be more flexible about approving a loan for a homebuyer with bad credit.
+During economic slowdowns, lenders may tighten their credit score requirements, making it more difficult to qualify.
+During a strong, stable economy, they'll relax those requirements.

 VA Loans' Credit Score Requirements

-Your personal situation may also come into play when it comes to getting a mortgage with bad credit.
-The best example is VA loans, which are backed by the U.S. Department of Veterans Affairs.
+Your situation regarding getting a mortgage with bad credit may also come into play.
+The best example is VA loans, which the U.S. Department of Veterans Affairs backs.
 VA loans have no minimum credit score requirement.

 They also have no down payment requirement.
-That means as a Veteran or Military Service Member, you can buy a house with bad credit with no money down, assuming you can find the right lender.
+As a Veteran or Military Service Member, you can buy a house with bad credit with no money down, assuming you can find the right lender.

 Another example of how your circumstances can make it easier to buy a home with bad credit is if you are a member of a credit union.
 Credit unions often have lower credit score requirements, but they may have even more flexibility for actual members.

-No matter what your circumstances are, there is one surefire way to find all the opportunities available to you to buy a house with bad credit.
+No matter your circumstances, there is one surefire way to find all the opportunities available to you to buy a house with bad credit.
 All it takes is one free phone call and a quick consultation with a HUD-certified housing counselor.

 Why You Need a Housing Counselor

 The U.S. Department of Housing and Urban Development (HUD) approves nonprofit financial counseling organizations to provide housing counseling.
-Counselors go through extensive training, learning about federal, state, and local programs that help homebuyers achieve the dream of homeownership.
+Counselors undergo extensive training, learning about federal, state, and local programs that help homebuyers achieve the dream of homeownership.

-Housing counseling agencies are local, meaning they are approved to provide counseling in a specific state and region.
+Housing counseling agencies are local and are approved to provide counseling in a specific state and region.
 That hyper-local focus means they know every avenue available to help homebuyers out.
-Thus, in one consultation with a housing counselor, you can learn about any option you have in your area that helps bad credit homebuyers get approved.
+Thus, in one consultation with a housing counselor, you can learn about any option in your area that helps bad credit homebuyers get approved.

 So, if you want to buy a home with bad credit, the first step is to call a HUD-certified housing counselor in your area.
-There may be a few extra steps after that, depending on your situation.
-We’ll describe each one in more detail now.
+Depending on your situation, there may be a few extra steps.
+We'll describe each one in more detail now.